 • Are there any special requests?

-• What are their attitudes toward learning?
+• What are their previous learning experiences?
+What are their attitudes toward learning?
 Will anyone likely resist training?
 If so, why?

 Task environment

-Now that you’ve made sure that training is the solution to your company’s needs, and you know what your goals and who your learners are, it’s time to agree on organizational questions.
-Find out and write down in what form your client expects the result from you, and what is considered to be mission accomplished.
+Now that you’ve made sure that developing training programs for staff is the solution to your company’s learning needs, and you know what your goals and who your learners are, it’s time to agree on organizational questions.
+Find out and write down in what form your client expects the result from each training session, and what is considered to be mission accomplished.

 • Who is the decision maker?